 A history of poor dental hygiene related to chewing or smoking tobacco, brushing and flossing teeth inadequately, and avoiding dental checkups allows odor-causing bacteria to flourish.
 After a period, this can lead to gingivitis.
 Hormonal changes during pregnancy can cause more plaque buildup and irritated gums, so pregnant women need to pay close attention to oral health.
 While teeth grinding doesn’t cause gingivitis, it exacerbates existing cases and can lead to more serious gum disease.

-The symptoms of gingivitis-based halitosis include chronic bad breath in combination with plaque buildup and swollen and bleeding gums.
-For a bad breath diagnosis, tests can be performed at home, such as gently scraping the back of the tongue with a plastic spoon and smelling the drying residue.
-Professional tests include organoleptic measurements by a trained dental clinician and other molecular gas and enzyme detecting devices that will determine the amount of sulfurous compounds in the mouth air.
+Signs of gingivitis include chronic halitosis in combination with plaque buildup and swollen, bleeding gums.
+Bleeding gums can contribute to bad breath because the proteins in the blood provide more matter for the bacteria to feed off of.
+To confirm if you have bad breath, gently scrape the back of the tongue with a plastic spoon and smell the drying residue.
+Professional tests performed by a trained dental clinician include organoleptic measurements and the use of other molecular gas and enzyme detecting devices to determine the amount of sulfurous compounds in the mouth.

 It is important gums are inspected for signs of gingivitis because this may be a root cause of bad breath.
 In order to diagnose gingivitis, a dentist or dental hygienist will check the gums for signs of sensitivity, bleeding, swelling, as well as significant plaque buildup between teeth and at the gum lines.
 Periodontal probing instruments and x-rays may be used to determine the extent of gum disease.